chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 For SoCs that choose to not instantiate Caliptra’s embedded TRNG, we provide a TRNQ REQ HW API.

+**While the use of this API is convenient for early enablement, the current Caliptra hardware is unable to provide the same security guarantees with an external RNG.
+In particular, it is highly advisable to instantiate an internal RNG if ROM glitch protection is of importance.**

 1. Caliptra asserts TRNG\_REQ wire (this may be because Caliptra’s internal hardware or firmware made the request for a TRNG).
 2. SoC writes the TRNG architectural registers.
 3. SoC write a done bit in the TRNG architectural registers.